iagobruno/simple-vue-app/README.md

 > yarn run build
 ```

-You can now deploy the `dist` folder to any cdn like Netlify.
+You can now deploy the `dist` folder to any cdn like Netlify or Vercel.